UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

 *** Lesson 04

-Again for lesson 04 we have a peewee and an sqlalchemy implementation of the assignment.
+Again for lesson 04 we have a peewee and an sqlalchemy implementation of the assignment, each running separately.
 For this lesson I primarily altered the create_db.py file.
-It now uses agenerator to feed the csv file one line using a list comprehension into the populate_database function.
+It now uses a generator to feed the csv file one line using a list comprehension into the populate_database function.
+I have also added some test cases for create_db.py that weren't present in the l03 version.

-For the basic_operations.py there wasn't much that I could do, the majority of the code in that file is peewee calls to the database - the iteration of records is done in the test file.
+For the basic_operations.py there wasn't much that I could do, the majority of the code in that file is peewee/sqlalchemy calls to the database - the iteration of records is done in the test file.

-Please note that since this is a continuation of lesson 03, a lot of the information below is still relevant, particularly the file layout and the way I run the code / tests.
-I have made slight changes to reflect the lesson 04 directory.

-*** Lesson 03

-For this assignment we have completed two separate implementations of the requested functions, one using Peewee and the other using SQLAlchemy.
-Each implementation function independently of each other.
+Following is a layout of the assignment files:
 ```
 assignment
-├── peewee
+├create_db.py
+├───peewee
 │    ├─── data - databases and csv files
 │    ├─── src - main python code
 │    └─── tests - pytest files